AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 Please make sure to include the following points in your documentation block:

 - The usage of the fixture.
-- The example how to use the fixture.
+- An example showing how to use the fixture.
 - For fixtures that can be used in different ways, examples of each use case.

 ### Examples